Art Gallery of Alberta: History

 Proposals to renovate the building were made in June 1998, although serious discussions about its funding did not begin until 2001.
 In 2005, the museum launched an architectural competition, with 27 architects submitting applications.
-In September 2005, the designs from Los Angeles-based architect Randall Stout was chosen as the winning design for the museum.
-The redevelopment doubles the exhibition space within its structure, as well as provided an off-site storage site for its collection.
+In September 2005, the design from Los Angeles–based architect Randall Stout was chosen as the winning design for the museum.
+The redevelopment doubled the exhibition space within its structure, and provided an off-site storage site for its collection.
 On the same day the winning design was announced, the museum was renamed the Art Gallery of Alberta, in an effort to reflect its expanding focus on art from all of Alberta.

 In April 2007, the Arthur Blow Condell building was partially demolished with significant portions of the existing structure incorporated into Stout's design.
 Construction of the new building formally began in June 2007.
-The museum was closed to the public from March 2007 to January 2010 in order to facilitate the construction of the new building; with a museum exhibiting its collection in a former Hudson's Bay Company property at Enterprise Square from April 2007 to December 2009.
+The museum was closed to the public from March 2007 to January 2010 in order to facilitate the construction of the new building, with a museum exhibiting its collection in a former Hudson's Bay Company property at Enterprise Square from April 2007 to December 2009.
 The museum's inaugural exhibitions after the renovation included: Edgar Degas: Figures in Motion; Karsh: Image Maker; and The Murder of Crows, the North American premiere of Janet Cardiff and George Bures Miller's sound installation.
 After the museum reopened on 31 January 2010, annual memberships to the Art Gallery of Alberta increased, with the museum seeing 30,000 visitors within the first six weeks of reopening.

 In December 2009, the museum and the National Gallery of Canada issued a joint press release announcing a three-year partnership, which saw the use of the Art Gallery of Alberta's galleries to exhibit works from the National Gallery's collection.
 The program was the first "satellite program" between the National Gallery of Canada, and another art museum.

 In 2017, the museum started an initiative of providing free admission for minors and post-secondary students.

 Grounds

 The property is located at Churchill Square, a public square in downtown Edmonton.
-The building takes up 8000 m2 of the proerty, which includes over 3000 m2 of climate-controlled exhibition spaces.
+The building takes up 8000 m2 of the property, which includes over 3000 m2 of climate-controlled exhibition spaces.